bekerov/asterisk_cdr_audio_downloader/README.md

 Introduction
 ============
 This script created for working with Asterisk FreePBX CRD and helps listen and download files without Apple Quicktime.
+After install you able to download recorded calls in CDR reports.

 -------------------------------------------------------------------------------